josethomas45/mellowship/README.md

 - 📄 Paginated Guest Table with Per Page Control
 - 🎨 Clean and Minimal UI using Plain CSS
 - 📱 Fully Responsive Design for Mobile & Desktop

+## 🚧 Note

+This repository includes only the **frontend implementation**.
+Backend services such as API integration and database connectivity are not part of this repo.

 ## 📁 Project Structure